hanna-8/Playground/aws-et-co/rds/Narnia/README.md

-## VB.NET project used as demo for accessing a DB stored locally OR in AWS RDS
+## Demo VB.NET project: access a db stored locally or in AWS RDS

 Narnia is a windows console application that encompases VB.NET code snippets for the following:
-* Connect to local (on-premises) or AWS RDS database;
+* Connect to a database stored in AWS RDS or locally (on-premises);
 * Perform an SQL query on it;
 * Call a stored procedure.

-The [SetupDB.sql](.\SetupDB.sql) sql commands were used to create the local database.

 [SQL Database Migration Wizard](http://sqlazuremw.codeplex.com/) was used to migrate the local DB to RDS.
 Check-out answers to [this Stackoverflow question](http://sqlazuremw.codeplex.com/).

-The Microsoft SQL Server Management Studio (SSMS) can be used to access both databases.
+The Microsoft SQL Server Management Studio (SSMS) can be used to handle both databases.

+The [SetupDB.sql](Narnia/SetupDB.sql) sql commands were used to create the local database.